Peer Review Process

 Revision & Re-review

-Authors respond to reviewer comments; major revisions undergo re-review by original reviewers to ensure quality standards.
+Authors respond to reviewer comments; major revisions are ordinarily returned to the original reviewers for re-evaluation.

 7